AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/article-stub-as-related.md

-title: "Article stub as related"

 ### Description
-An Article Stub as related molecule contains a topic label (optional), an article title, a description, and either an image or a Youtube embed and metadata that includes data and read/playtime.
-Variants are defined based on what fields are needed in each variant, i.e. image or video.
-The order of elements is determined using flexbox where different from the base pattern.
+This is a variant of the [Article Stub](./?p=molecules-article-stub) pattern containing an article title, and either an image or a Youtube embed and metadata that includes data and read/playtime.

+## How to generate
+* set the `related` variable to true

 [EWL-4281](https://issues.ama-assn.org/browse/EWL-4281)
 [EWL-4432](https://issues.ama-assn.org/browse/EWL-4432)